Eric Luth

 Research/Creative Activities

 Our entire experience of the world and our ability to interact with it relies on neurons communicating effectively with each other.
 This happens at specialized connections called synapses where neurons send and receive neurotransmitter signals.
-My lab uses cellular, molecular, genetic, and behavioral approaches to investigate how these connections form, stay strong, and change in the face of disease or environmental contamination.
+Dr. Luth’s lab uses cellular, molecular, genetic, and behavioral approaches to investigate how these connections form, stay strong, and change in the face of disease or environmental contamination.

-To address these challenges, we enlist the help of a small, but powerful organism: the microscopic worm C. elegans.
+To address these challenges, they enlist the help of a small, but powerful organism: the microscopic worm C. elegans.
 These worms have a completely defined nervous system (meaning we know the precise location of all their neurons and their connections to each other) and carry out behaviors associated with the function of specific neuronal circuits.
 Best of all, they’re transparent.
-This means we can observe the abundance, localization, and movement of fluorescent proteins in intact, living animals, and we can use optogenetics to activate individual neurons with light to trigger specific behaviors!
+This means we can observe the abundance, localization, and movement of fluorescent proteins in intact, living animals, and they can use optogenetics to activate individual neurons with light to trigger specific behaviors!

 Eric Luth in the News